 Once you've finished viewing this outlandish collection, you'll leave the museum with a newfound appreciation for the marvels of modern medicine.

-If you find yourself in Cleveland during the winter months, head to the harbor and you'll find a rather eerie phenomenon on Lake Erie: a vacant lighthouse encrusted in layers upon layers of ice.
+If you find yourself in Cleveland during the winter months, head to the harbor, and you'll find a rather eerie phenomenon on Lake Erie: a vacant lighthouse encrusted in layers upon layers of ice.
 Every winter, the West Pierhead Lighthouse turns into a gigantic ice sculpture, whipped up by Mother Nature herself through a combination of wintry winds and waves.
 The 105-year-old lighthouse's slight tilt somehow makes this icy occurrence all the more unsettling.

 Although it's becoming a bit of a "rare bird" these days, you can still find this distinctly Midwestern dish on some menus in traditional Cleveland eateries.
 Here's the catch: city chicken is not actually chicken at all.
-It's a mock chicken dish concocted during the Great Depression, when chicken was considered a luxury meat.
+It's a mock chicken dish concocted during the Great Depression when chicken was considered luxury meat.
 Imaginative Midwesterners mimicked the savory flavor of drumsticks by skewering veal or pork and breading it.
 Nowadays, chicken is cheap, so order a helping of mock chicken while you still can.

 This multi-turreted, gargoyle-laden castle at the heart of Cleveland has too much history not to be haunted.
 Apparently, its elaborate construction was an attempt to distract the original owner's wife from all the deaths of her immediate family members, which took place in the castle -- until she died, too.
-Supposedly, an ax murder, a hanging death of an illegitimate daughter, and a mass shooting of Nazis down in the basement have also taken place within the castle walls.
+Supposedly, an ax murder, a hanging death of an illegitimate daughter, and a mass shooting of Nazis down in the basement have also occurred within the castle walls.
 Once home to Mickey Deans, the late husband of Judy Garland, it has a bit of star power behind it, too.
 Although now a private residence, Franklin Castle still attracts its fair share of morbidly curious onlookers.